 Andre has extensively published.
-He is the author/co-author of about 275 papers in peer-reviewed journals and has authored/edited three books: Cathodic Arcs: From Fractal Spots to Energetic Condensation, Springer, New York 2008, the Handbook of Plasma Immersion Ion Implantation and Deposition), and A Formulary for Plasma Physics (1990, Berlin: Akademie-Verlag, now merged with Wiley-VCH) - this book is out of print and can be downloaded from this webpage free of charge.
+He is the author/co-author of about 300 papers in peer-reviewed journals and has authored/edited three books: Cathodic Arcs: From Fractal Spots to Energetic Condensation, Springer, New York 2008, the Handbook of Plasma Immersion Ion Implantation and Deposition), and A Formulary for Plasma Physics (1990, Berlin: Akademie-Verlag, now merged with Wiley-VCH) - this book is out of print and can be downloaded, free of charge, from this webpage , or from Research Gate.

-Andre serves as Associate Editor of the the Journal of Applied Physics.
+Andre served as Associate Editor of the the Journal of Applied Physics. from 2009 to 2014 before he became the Editor-in-Chief.
 He was on the Editorial Boards of the journals Surface and Coatings Technology (2004-2014), and Applied Physics Letters & Journal of Applied Physics (2009-2011).
 He served as co-chair of the XVIIth International Symposium on Discharges and Electrical Insulation (ISDEIV, 1996) and was twice Guest Editor of IEEE Transactions on Plasma Science (1997, 2001).
 In 1997 and 1998 he was LBNL’s program manager for IPP, a DOE-sponsored Non-Proliferation Program.
 He is currently the Treasurer of the Permanent International Scientific Committee of ISDEIV, after serving as Secretary (2000-2006) and Chairman (2006-2012) of this body.
-He is currently a member of several program committees of international conferences on plasmas and thin films, and the 2014 Chair-Elect of the Executive Committee, Advanced Surface Engineering Division of the American Vacuum Society (AVS).
+He is currently a member of several program committees of international conferences on plasmas and thin films, and the 2015 Chair of the Executive Committee, Advanced Surface Engineering Division of the American Vacuum Society (AVS).